GDPR: what is it?

 The health sector, which is changing and under pressure during crises such as the Covid-19 pandemic, undoubtedly has concrete needs for effective and large-scale data processing.
 And to meet these needs, the digital giants are eager to offer their solutions.

 Google launched its Google Health Studies app in December 2020.
-His objective?
+The objective?
 To assist researchers in the collection of a large and representative body of health data.
 Every Android smartphone owner can now register and provide data requested by researchers.
 In France, the Health Data Hub was created on November 30, 2019 with the same goal: to facilitate the sharing of health data to promote research.
-The cloud hosting the data?
-It’s Microsoft.
+The cloud hosting the data: Microsoft.

-More recently, it was the partnership between the Doctolib platform and the state that made the headlines.
+More recently, it was the partnership between the Doctolib platform and the French government that made the headlines.
 Doctolib becoming an official appointment-making platform for Covid-19 vaccination.
 Physician and patient associations believed that Doctolib’s cloud provider, Amazon Web Services, had access to insufficiently protected health data.

 It’s therefore easy to see from all these examples that the processing and storage of health data goes far beyond the scope of the GDPR.
 It feeds the debate on the principles of data protection and emphasizes major geopolitical issues.
 First and foremost: national sovereignty.
 Are we condemned to use GAFAMs to collect and store the precious health data of our fellow citizens?
 Is the GDPR an effective deterrent against bad corporate practices?
 Especially when some companies are subject to extraterritorial laws that are inherently opposed to GDPR (the US Cloud Act in particular)?

 We do not have clear answers to these questions yet, but this debate is far from over.
 One thing is certain: Europe is leading the way with a regulation that inspires others (cf. California Consumer Privacy Act).
-The GDPR is under close scrutiny because the issue of data protection is likely to develop everywhere.
+The GDPR is under close scrutiny because the issue of data protection is is a growing issue everywhere.